oblador/react-native-performance/README.md

 - Script bundle size
 - Time to interactive of root view

-Currently only on iOS is supported, but the aim is to further expand profiling capabilities and Android support in the future.
+Currently only these standard metrics on iOS is supported, but the aim is to further expand profiling capabilities and add Android support in the future.

 ## Installation